What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 Translation: Airapetova Olga

-When we are assigned to our first governing position, we, as a rule, are beside ourselves with happiness for some time.
-It was most likely a welcome promotion, but even if it's unexpected, it can only add to the euphoria of the sudden promotion.
-But, of course, as soon as this first joy fades away, many begin to get lost, shy, gain self-doubt.
-It is the new bosses who are very often shackled by the so-called "perfectionist paralysis", when, out of fear of making mistakes from the very beginning, a person cannot begin to fulfill his new duties in any way and goes to work day after day, doing practically nothing, and only diligently imitating a stormy activity.
+When we are assigned to our first leadership As a rule, we are beside ourselves with happiness for some time.
+Most likely, this was a long-awaited promotion, but even if it is unexpected, it can only increase the degree of euphoria from a sudden promotion.
+But, of course, as soon as this first joy fades away, many begin to get lost, timid, and gain self-doubt.
+It is new bosses who are very often constrained by the so-called “perfectionist paralysis”, when, for fear of making mistakes from the very beginning, a person cannot begin to fulfill his new duties and goes to work day after day, doing practically nothing, and only diligently imitating a stormy activity.

-But sooner or later, and this will be noticed already more high authorities, and then it is quite possible that the question of the expediency of a new appointment will arise.
-To prevent this from happening, you need to act bolder.
-Knowledge of the main pits and potholes located on this path will help in this.
-Knowing the rules makes it much easier to get into the game, right?
+But sooner or later, this will be noticed more high authorities, and then the question of the advisability of a new appointment may well arise.
+To prevent this from happening, you need to act more boldly.
+Knowledge of the main holes and potholes located on this path will help with this.
+Knowing the rules makes it much easier to get involved in the game, isn't it?

 1. The leader does not allow familiarity towards himself.
-Let's start with common truths, because it is their oblivion that leads to the most crushing defeats and failures in.
-If you suddenly decide that all this subordination is outdated philistinism, and during your glorious "reign" everyone will refer to each other as "you" and put a farting pillow on the boss's chair, for fun, then this is a sure way to lose all respect from the side of the team.
-Realize that most people need a chain of command in order to remember what role they play in the company, or, more simply, who is the boss here.
-So a status chair, a heavy table, keeping a distance is not just a show off, but the tools necessary to lead any team.
+Let's start with the truisms, because it is precisely their oblivion that leads to the most crushing defeats and failures in the world.
+If you suddenly decided that all this subordination is outdated philistinism, and during the period of your glorious “reign” everyone will address each other as “you” and put a farting pillow on the boss’s chair, for the sake of laughter, then this is a sure way to losing all respect from the team.
+Realize that most people need a chain of command so they don't forget what their role is in the company, or, more simply put, who the boss is.
+So a high-status chair, a heavy table, and maintaining distance are not just showing off, but tools necessary for leading any team.

-2. The boss is not a patch for every breach.
-Many have a desire to correct the mistake of a subordinate in order to show him "how to", strengthening his authority and demonstrating to everyone that the leader is the last line of defense of the company that cannot be broken.
-Sometimes such "actions" are really effective, but most often they turn the boss into a plug for any hole, and his subordinates into drooling infants who do not want to be responsible for anything.
+2. The boss is not a patch for any gap.
+Many people have a desire to correct the mistake of a subordinate in order to show him “how it should be done,” strengthening their authority and demonstrating to everyone that the leader is the last line of defense of the company that cannot be broken.
+Sometimes such “actions” are really effective, but most often they turn the boss into a plug for any hole, and his subordinates into drooling infants who do not want to take responsibility for anything.

-3. A good leader is always result oriented..
-Encouraging effort or striving for a result is a sure way to never see this result.
-Let's understand that it doesn't matter to you how effective an employee works, but only the results can be praised.
-Even if you want to praise someone who is clearly trying, after that you need to gently hint that the effort itself is only a means to achieve the main goal, the result.
+3. A good leader is always results-oriented.
+Encouraging effort or striving for results is a surefire way to never see that result.
+Let's understand that it doesn't matter to you how effectively an employee works, but only the results can be praised.
+Even if you want to praise someone who is clearly trying, you should then gently hint that effort itself is only a means to achieve the main goal, the result.

-4. It is impossible to give a person a decent salary.
-Trying to start your leadership by setting a good salary for everyone is just a waste of the company's budget.
-People do not know gratitude in such matters, very soon the new salary will again seem too small for them, and they will again be dissatisfied.
+4. It is impossible to give a person a salary worthy of him.
+Trying to start your leadership by setting a good salary for everyone is simply a waste of the company's budget.
+People are not grateful in such matters; very soon the new salary will again seem too small to them, and they will again be dissatisfied.
 A good boss is stingy with raises.
-It doesn't sound pretty, but it's true.
+It doesn't sound very nice, but it is true.

-5. The leader does not participate in strife and does not encourage them.
-All office wars must be stopped by the boss in the bud, if they were noticed by him.
-But most often it is impossible to fight intrigues, they are an integral part of the production process.
-So, at the very least, one should avoid being entangled in one of them at all costs.
+5. The leader does not participate in infighting and does not encourage it.
+All office wars should be nipped in the bud by the boss if they are noticed by him.
+But most often it is impossible to fight affairs; they are an integral part of the production process.
+So, at the very least, you should at all costs avoid getting involved in one of them.

 6. The boss always chooses the right path.
 His faith in him is unshakable.
-And those who wish to show off, mockingly questioning him publicly, must be strictly put in their place with an iron hand.
-Objections and comments can be expressed to the boss personally by coming to him with constructive proposals and a report.
-Bring it to the team at any opportunity.
-And the one who decided to show off in front of the secretaries, having loudly doubted your choice, earned himself a demonstrative spanking, not otherwise.
+And those who wanted to show off by mockingly doubting him in public must be strictly put in their place with an iron hand.
+Objections and comments can be expressed to the boss personally by coming to him with constructive suggestions and a report.
+Bring this to the team at every opportunity.
+And the one who decided to show off in front of the secretaries, loudly doubting your choice, earned himself a demonstrative spanking, no less.

-7. Admitting mistakes must be decisive, courageous, immediate.
-Only the last insignificance and weakling does not know how to admit his mistake when it is already obvious.
-Do it quickly, boldly.
-Recognize it as if it was not you who allowed it, but someone else, whom you roughly scold.
-Everyone makes mistakes, so there is nothing particularly terrible about it.
+7. Admitting mistakes must be decisive, bold, immediate.
+Only the lowest insignificance and weakling does not know how to admit his mistake when it is already obvious.
+Do it quickly and boldly.
+Acknowledge it as if it was not you who allowed it, but someone else whom you are reprimanding.
+Everyone makes mistakes, so there's nothing particularly scary about it.
 In cases where your mistake is far from obvious, then you should avoid admitting it.
-In a couple of weeks, it will be just a vague story, so there is no need for you to constantly self-flagellate.
+In a couple of weeks it will become just a vague story, so there is no need for you to constantly be self-flagellation.

-8. Personal affairs are diligently kept away from business.
-Because mixing them together is another cocktail that can knock down any team.
-State it in words, and confirm it in deeds.
+8. Personal affairs are diligently kept away from business affairs..
+Because mixing them together is a cocktail that can knock any team off its feet.
+Affirm this in words, and confirm it in deeds.
 Personal and business should stand on opposite sides and never intersect.
-Even sex with a secretary (which is far from uncommon, which is already there), for a good boss is only part of an effective relaxation therapy, but not a love affair.
+Even sex with a secretary (which is far from uncommon, after all), with a good boss is only part of effective relaxation therapy, but not a love affair.

-9. A bad manager always has an employee in the wrong place.
-And a good one asks himself every day: "Is each of my employees engaged in a business that works out best for him?"
-You must constantly ensure that not a single pieman in your team makes a boot, which is far from uncommon in most companies today.
+9. A bad manager always has an employee who is out of place.
+And a good one asks himself every day: “Is every employee of mine engaged in the work that he does best?”
+You must constantly ensure that not a single cake maker in your team wears a shoe, which is far from uncommon for most companies today.

-10. No one ever fulfills all their duties.
-And there is no point in raising one's eyes to heaven and crying out for justice.
-Everyone naturally wants to get more by working less.
-So the usual salary system is very outdated.
-An effective method to keep employees in good shape today is the bonus system.
-Let the salary itself be small, but employees will have a lot of bonuses: for the absence of errors in work, for the absence of delays, for meeting deadlines, for something else.
-What bonuses can be easily deprived of a "relaxed" employee.
-This will save the company money and get the gape in shape.
-It happens to everyone to relax, but this does not mean that you have to pay for it out of your own pocket.
+10. No one ever fulfills all their responsibilities.
+And there is no point in raising your eyes to heaven and crying out for justice.
+Every person quite naturally wants to get more by working less.
+So the regular salary system is very outdated.
+An effective method to keep employees on their toes today is a bonus system.
+Even though the salary itself will be small, the employees will have many bonuses: for the absence of errors in their work, for the absence of delays, for meeting deadlines, for something else.
+What bonuses can a “relaxed” employee easily be deprived of?
+This will save the company money and get the lazy guy into shape.
+Everyone has a chance to relax, but that doesn't mean you have to pay for it out of your own pocket.
 Or from the company's pocket, it doesn't matter.

-In general, of course, this is only approximate rules that help you be a good boss.
-The real art of a leadership position has been studied for many years, honed and brought to perfection.
-In which we wish you the best of luck.
+In general, of course, this is only rough rules that help you be a good boss.
+The true art of leadership is learned over many years, honed and perfected.
+In which we wish you early success.

 Hello!
-In this article, we will talk about how to become a good leader who is loved, appreciated and respected by his subordinates.
+In this article we will talk about how to become a good leader who is loved, appreciated and respected by his subordinates.
 You will learn what qualities a person holding a leadership position should have.
-What is the difference between female leaders and male directors.
-What mistakes should be avoided.
+What are the differences between female managers and male directors?
+What mistakes should be avoided?

 Why be a good leader